Quramy/ts-server-side-anatomy/presentation/slides/20_main.md

 ---

+## Code is typed every moment

 ![cat_typing](https://media.giphy.com/media/lJNoBCvQYp7nq/giphy.gif)

 ---

-## エディタ側では刻一刻コードが入力されている

----

-# LSHost needs accept "what developer changes"
+# LSHost needs to accept "what developer changes"

 <iframe style="border: none;" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FDhwRUPAASvvdlFcM0BlRYhE3%2Fts-meetup-images%3Fnode-id%3D401%253A7" allowfullscreen></iframe>

 ---

-## エディタのミラーリング

-tsserverが管理するファイルは以下に大別される:

-* 開発者が編集しているファイル（エディタで開いたファイル）
-* dom.lib.d.tsやライブラリのファイル

-tsserverでは「ファイルの変更を受け付けた」際に、ファイルの管理方法を格上げする。

-それがScriptVersionCache
+## 2 kinds of files watched by tsserver:

+* **Mutable: Files you're editing**
+  * The changes may not be applied on your file system
+* Immutable: e.g. dom.lib.d.ts or libraries' .ts files

+It means that tsserver should have not only virtual file sysytem but also the mirror of editor's buffers.

+tsserver upgrades data structure of the virtual file to `ScriptVersionCache` (SVC) when accepting the file changes.

 ---